webaverse/docs/docs/create/xrpackage-overview.md

 ## Package configuration

-The package manifest can contain an `xr_details` field which further specifies how it should be treated by a compatible runtime.
+The package manifest contains fields to describe aspects of your XRPackage such as name, description, etc.

-See [`xr_details` API](./10-xr-details-api.md) for more details on these properties.
+See [Manifest API](./manifest-api.md) for more details on these properties.

 ## Building a package